jostylr/mord/structure.md

     var sections;
     _"read list txt"

 The sections are an array as the order is important.
 The files is a hash since this is how we will check new vs. not new.
-Each section is a title and modification date (or none if not parsed before).
+Each section is either a filename and modification date (or none if not parsed before) or it is a chapter/part heading.
 Each file has key as file name and then an array [true/false if needs parsing, date modified].

     var toCompile = {};